nurbekzhussip/nurbekzhussip/README.md

 ### Hello World 👋
 I am a frontend developer from Almaty/Kazakhstan
-- 🔭 Working on multiple frontend and backend project using React, Angular
+- 🔭 Working on multiple frontend project using React, Angular
 <br>